 Hull Model – The hull form was required to establish the cradle curvature, angle and dimension restrictions during the design phase.
-The model was created from pdf linesplans provided by the manufacturing shipyard.
+The model was created from pdf linesplans.

-Lifting Lugs – The Tug required to be lifted and with only two main bulkheads at frame 11 and frame 49, a lifting lug was designed to undertake this lifting load.
+Lifting Lugs – MBM selected the strong points, at main bulkheads at frame 11 & frame 49.
+The lifting lug was designed and lifting commenced.

 Cradle Design – The cradle design was an iterative process based on the flow of forces through the structure to the hatch cover.
 The two designs had to marry together to create a safe working platform for the cargo.

 Stoppers – The cargo will remain in position in the y-direction due to the design of the cradle.
 In the X-direction it was determined a fwd stopper would assist the fwd pitch forces and an aft stopper was needed.